I met a Cowboy.

 It was December 2013 and we were about 2 weeks into a cross country road trip.

 The first couple of days that we were in Montana my brother had to work.
-His job was in a tiny hospital in a tiny valley community called Plains and it was right at 2 hours away from their home outside of Missoula.
-While he worked he had an apartment that he lived in, there in Plains, so he wouldn’t be home until Christmas Eve.
-So, we took off to see him and to take in some of the natural beauty that is Montana.
+His job was in radiology in a tiny hospital in a tiny valley community called Plains.
+It is right at 2 hours away from their home outside of Missoula so he has an apartment that he lives in there when he is on duty.
+We arrived in Montana a couple of days before Christmas but my brother wouldn’t be home until Christmas eve.
+Wanting to see him, we took off to Plains with excitement of seeing him but also in taking in some of the natural beauty that is Montana.
 As we ended our short visit with my brother and prepared to drive back to their home we made a spur-of-the-moment decision to pull off of the road, into a small dirt parking area, that sat above a frozen river.

 It was here, just on the outskirts of this tiny valley community called Plains, that we happened to meet this smiling and welcoming Cowboy.